10 ways to save big at farmer’s markets

 3. Bring a friend and buy in bulk

 If you’re able to buy the rest of the farmer’s tomatoes, for example, or at least a very large portion, you can expect a deep discount.
-Bring a friend and some bags for easy transport, and share the produce for great savings.
+Bring a friend and some bags for easy transport, and share the product for great savings.
 This is doubly true if you buy produce that’s in season.
 Buying in bulk, when it’s already pretty cheap, ensures excellent savings.

 4. Be flexible with purchases

-It is a good idea to meal plan and know what vegetables you will need for the week ahead.
+It is a good idea to meal plan and knows what vegetables you will need for the week ahead.
 That being said, flexibility will save you bundles more.
 If you were seeking snap peas, but green beans were half the cost because of the season, being flexible and switching veggies is the way to go.

 5. Find a great farmer

 Like any business, there are great farmers market stands and not so great ones.
 Ask around to find a friendly farmer with great deals.
-Some farmers send their ‘best’ produce to local markets and save their ‘second class’ produce for farmers markets.
+Some farmers send their ‘best’ produce to local markets and save their ‘second class’ produce for farmer’s markets.

 6. Be loyal